Gateway-Corporate-Solutions/fp-cicis/README.md

 # FP-Cicis

-FP-Cicis is an example implementation of a C2 web server that utilizes the Devicer Intelligence Suite to demonstrate Gateway Corporate Solutions' advanced browser fingerprinting technology.
+FP-Cicis is an reference implementation of a web server utilizing the Devicer Intelligence Suite to demonstrate Gateway Corporate Solutions' advanced browser fingerprinting technology.

 ### Usage